 Opportunities for growth and development are key aspects of job satisfaction.
 We encourage employees to develop new skills and to continue their education – both for advancement at Frontier and for personal growth.
 We provide a yearly reimbursement, up to $5,250, for class tuition and book costs for employees engaged in higher learning.
 Employees with one year of service are eligible for this program.

 Many employees interested in acquiring new skills or career advancement create yearly development plans with their supervisors.
 Actions that end up on development plans (besides classes and seminars) include mentoring and job shadowing, tours of other companies, books and other materials to read, involvement with various community or professional groups, and work on cross-functional team projects.

 One way we measure our employee development success is through the number of promotions from within the company.
-Our goal is to fill at least half of our open positions with current employees.
-Our lowest performance since we started measuring promotions from within occurred in 2011.
-The cause was some newly created positions and several specialized vacancies for which we had did have trained employees.
-We believe this was an anomaly and that our training and development program is sufficient to continue to meet our goal of hiring from within our company to fill a minimum of half of open positions.
+Our goal is to fill at least 40% of our open positions with current employees.
+In response to our growth, we have created numerous new positions and several specialized vacancies during the last few years for which we had did not have trained employees.
+But we believe that our training and development program is sufficient to meet our goal in the future.

 We all feel better, work better, and have more satisfying lives when we are healthy.
 We encourage healthy habits and workplace practices in a variety of ways.